alfanoandrea/password-compiler/README.md

 ## Description

 The "Password Compiler" program is a Python application that generates possible passwords based on a person's name, surname, and date of birth.
-It intelligently combines these inputs, adding numbers and special characters to increase the complexity and security of the generated passwords.

 ## How it Works